 Perception is Self-Care

-Start feeling happier.
-If you perceive your feelings as good or natural, you’ll feel better than if you perceive the same feelings to be a sign of weakness, or that there is something wrong with you.
-Be honest with yourself and consider developing a new “Personal Pace” for yourself.
+Start feeling happier counselling.
+If you perceive your feelings as good or natural, you’ll feel better than if you perceive the same feelings as a sign of weakness or something wrong with you.
+Be honest and consider developing a new “Personal Pace” for yourself.
 It’s time to start thinking about you and how you’re feeling.
-Start being “true” to yourself about what’s most meaningful and valuable to you; take an honest look at your life and your career.
-You may have some difficult decisions to make, so find your pace and find self-care.
+Start being “true” to yourself about what’s most meaningful and valuable; take an honest look at your life and career.
+You may have some difficult decisions, so find your pace and self-care.
 You’ll be happier.
+Before making a counselling appointment, spend a little time with these free resources.

-But professional athletes are also very fortunate to be playing a game for a living.
+But professional athletes are also very fortunate to play a game for a living.
 Ask yourself, “can I take something from this knowledge about sports and games and utilize it to my advantage?”
 Can I get into a metaphorical “zone” like a competitive athlete?

-Research shows very clearly that to get into a zone or a flow state requires a challenging situation, and you’ve got that, but even more valuable is enjoyment.
+Research shows that getting into a zone or a flow state requires a challenging situation and commensurate skills, and you’ve got that, but enjoyment is even more valuable.
 To become seriously engrossed in your work and perform at a very high level, you must balance the “challenge” of the situation with your “skills,” plus you must find a way to enjoy everything you can about your situation.

 The capacity of the familiar